helenaferdy/helenaferdy.github.io/_posts/2023-10-01-umbrella-sig-csr.md

 <br>
 <br>

-## Configirng Network Tunnel on Umbrella
+## Configuring Network Tunnel on Umbrella

 On Cisco Umbrella, go to Deployments >> Network Tunnels, add new for our CSR router